The New Solo Album from Long John Makkay

 Long John Makkay:

 I’d been calling this my folk album for a few years.
 Yes, the songs have roots in Folk, but there’s also Country and Blues in there, too.
-These songs are personal, and I often set them aside during the previous two albums because I didn’t feel the lyrics would fit with the band’s sound.
+These songs are personal, and I often set them aside during the previous two albums because I didn’t feel they fit with the band’s sound.
 In a way, I didn’t want anyone to hear them until I was truly ready.
 Now I’m ready!

 Sylvia Gilmour: What inspired this shift?
 Your earlier albums lean heavily into Blues and Country.